ag-chitta/pyPricingAPI/README.md

       * Set type='current' to only fetch the latest updated price fo the available commodity markets within the selected place/radius

+   **State or National level data**

+   It is possible to change the place locator to a state or national level, e.g. 'TAMIL NADU' or 'India'.
+The API will return weekly averaged pricing data of all    the available APMCs

+   In case 'current' is type='current', the highest and lowest price APMC per commodity is returned in the object string.

    **Optional:**

    `output=String`.
 (ONLY for type=current) _be aware of the capital in 'String'_